Madhu-Kaitabha: Legend

 Madhu and Kaitabha both originated from the earwax within the deity Vishnu's ears, while he was in the meditative state of yoganidra.
 From his navel, a lotus sprouted, upon which Brahma, the creator, sat contemplating the creation of the cosmos.
 Two dewdrops of water upon the lotus were created by Vishnu.
 One drop was as sweet as honey, and from that drop emerged Madhu, imbued with the attribute of tamas (darkness).
 The other drop was hard, and from it was born Kaiṭabha, imbued with the attribute of rajas (activity).

 According to the Devi Bhagavata Purana, Madhu and Kaitabha originated from Vishnu's earwax, and performed a long period of tapas devoted to the goddess Mahadevi, employing the Vāgbīja mantra.
 The goddess granted them the boon of death befalling them only with their consent.
 The proud asuras then started attacking Brahma, and stole the Vedas, hiding themselves in Patala.
 Brahma sought Vishnu's help, and eulogised the deity in order to awaken him.
 The two asuras then fought against Vishnu, and were undefeated.
 Upon advice from Mahadevi, Vishnu employed deceit to destroy the two asuras.
 Vishnu praised the powers of the two asuras, and said that he would be pleased to grant them boons.
 Laughing, the boastful asuras, proud of their victories against Vishnu, said that they were willing to grant him boons instead.
 Vishnu cleverly asked Madhu and Kaitabha for the boon of slaying them.

-Defeated, the asuras noticed water everywhere and cleverly requested Vishnu to slay them at any location except in the water, believing that they would still be invincible.
-Vishnu then placed them on his thighs and slayed them with his Sudarshana Chakra:
+Defeated, the asuras requested Vishnu to be slain at any location except in the water, believing that they would still be invincible upon land.
+They were subsequently vanquished by Vishnu with his Sudarshana Chakra:

 Mahāviṣṇu instantly raised his thighs which were enlarged to a great extent over the water as solid earth seeing which the Asuras enlarged their bodies to the extent of a thousand yojanas.
 But Mahāviṣṇu enlarged his thighs further, caught hold of Madhu and Kaiṭabha, laid them on his thighs and cut off their heads with his discus.